britown88/britown88.github.io/_posts/2016-07-26-scripting.md

 layout: post
 title: "So you want a scripting language"
 ---
 It's become a popular idea over the years that if you're making a content-heavy game then _you need a scripting language, son_.
 While everything has its time and place, it's easy to see some major advantages in having asset data drive game logic without needing to rebuild on every change.
 Since I rarely learn from my mistakes and am moving forward with the most content-heavy game I've ever attempted, it became time to take a hard look at my options.
+Affecting your native-engine game while it's running using typed-in scripts feels like magic.
+There's a _ton_ of effort behind making your game script-powered in a way that doesn't crash and burn (especially for an admittedly already over-architected engine like sEGA) but as I progress forward as careful as possible the rewards are stunning.

 ### Before anything, what problem are we solving